Creative ways to fund on-demand public transportation and microtransit• 8 min read

-Finding the cash for trailblazing new transit tech is often half the battle.
+Finding the cash for new TransitTech is often half the battle.
 Here are nearly a dozen ways cities are creatively funding new on-demand public transportation networks.

-Hailed as the future of public mobility, microtransit — sometimes called on-demand transit, sometimes associated with demand-responsive transit — is proving to be what’s new, now, and next in public transportation.
+Once considered emerging transit technology, microtransit — sometimes called on-demand transit — has become commonplace in transit systems across the country.
+Today, there are more than 100 microtransit deployments across 35 states in America, proving its consistently growing popularity amongst city leaders, transit authorities, and riders.
 But despite Frost & Sullivan predicting that microtransit shuttles will account for 50% of the shared mobility market by 2030, one of the biggest hurdles cities and transit agencies in the United States face is how to actually fund these technology-powered transit networks.

 First, a little background: funding for public transportation is highly localized — a combination of local and state taxes, federal funding, and fare revenue.
 Historically, federal funding has focused on capital expenditures like purchasing buses or constructing subway stations.
 State funding is a bit more of a mixed bag, but often also focuses on capital projects.